batiacosta/Landmarks/README.md

 # Landmarks
- Simple demo to display some landmarks of a natural park using SwiftUI
+ Simple demo to display some landmarks of natural parks from a JSON file using SwiftUI.

 ## Iphone